panterasbook29/BHIS-Internship/dailyWorkflow.md

 - Getting familiar with Windows Event Viewer
 - Trying to simulate a lab for [Log Analysis Lab](Labs/Log_Analysis_Entry_Level.md) to make an idea of what I should point out

+## July 16th ---
+- Moving stuff over from yesterday to the official repository of the team